(previously known as Anua parcimacula)

 It is unclear what these Caterpillars eat.
 There have been reports of them feeding on :

-The adult moth has pale brown forewings, each with a dark comma mark near the middle, and a dark mark at the wingtip.
+The adult moth has pale brown forewings, each with a small dark filled-in figure of '8' mark near the middle, and a dark mark at the wingtip.
 The hind wings are bright yellow, with broad dark brown margins.
 The moth has a wingspan of about 6 cms.
 The moth is noted for damaging fruit by piercing it and sucking the juice.

 The species occurs in

 Ian F.B.
 Common,